 Dog breath cure - what causes bad breath?

-However, persistent bad breath can also indicate serious Bacterial infections in the mouth, gastrointestinal tract, respiratory system and other major organs.
+However, persistent bad breath can also indicate serious Bacteria in the Mouth, gastrointestinal tract, respiratory system and other major organs.

 Dog breath cure - how can I ascertain the cause of my dog’s bad breath?